Wednesday, September 4, 2013

 To date, of the 7 414 residential red zone properties eligible for an offer, 7 159 have signed a Sale & Purchase Agreement and 6 902 have settled with the Crown and vacated their properties.
 By 31 January 2014, all property owners who have sold their property to the Crown should have left the flat land residential red zone.

-CERA didn't say that red zoners had to sell their properties to NZ govt under desperate post quake circumstances & red zoners were threatened compulsory acquisition & / or curtailment of rateable services like road maintenance, water, electricity, sewage connection, rubbish collection, if they didn't sell to the Crown.
+CERA didn't say that red zoners had to sell their properties to NZ National govt under shocking circumstances & red zoners were threatened compulsory acquisition & / or curtailment of rateable services like road maintenance, water, electricity, sewage connection, rubbish collection, if they didn't sell to the Crown.

-Why didn't NZ govt let red zoners just deal with their insurers?
+Why didn't NZ National govt let red zoners just deal with their insurers?